GunelXelilli/Eco-Travel-Data-Warehouse-PostgreSQL-Project-/README.md

 **👩‍💻 Author:** Günel Xəlilli
 **📅 Date:** 2025-11-24

-This repository contains SQL queries and exploratory analysis performed on a **sustainable travel & carbon-emission dataset**.
+This repository contains a **sustainable travel & carbon-emission dataset** organized in a small data warehouse structure.
-It includes tables for travelers, trips, transport modes, emission factors, and carbon-offset projects.
-The project demonstrates the use of **aggregation, JOINs, CO₂ calculations, date filtering, and analytical SQL techniques**.

-🏗 Data Warehouse Explanation

-This project uses a small data warehouse structure to organize the sustainable travel dataset.
-Each table has a clear purpose and represents a different aspect of the data:
+It includes the following tables:

-Travelers — stores personal information about each traveler (name, age, country, gender)
+- **Travelers** — personal information (name, age, country, gender)

-Trips — contains each trip taken, including destination, transport mode, distance, date, and duration
+- **Trips** — each trip taken, including destination, transport mode, distance, date, and duration

-Emission Factors — stores CO₂ emission per kilometer for each transport mode
+- **Emission Factors** — CO₂ emission per kilometer for each transport mode

-Offset Projects — details carbon-offset projects (e.g., reforestation, solar, wind)
+- **Offset Projects** — details carbon-offset projects (reforestation, solar, wind, etc.)

-Contributions — links travelers to offset projects, showing how much they contributed
+- **Contributions** — links travelers to offset projects and records their contributions

+The dataset and table structure are designed to **practice SQL queries** such as JOINs, aggregation, CO₂ calculations, date filtering, and analytical techniques.

+---

 ## 📂 Repository Structure